HamidShojanazeri/hamidshojanazeri.github.io/index.md

 ## About
 I lead the AI Frameworks Partner Engineering team at Meta, focused on the ecosystem of PyTorch and Llama models.
-My work spans large‑scale model training, distributed systems, inference optimization, and driving strategy and ecosystem development in the AI community..
+My work spans large‑scale model training, distributed systems, inference optimization, driving strategy and ecosystem development in the AI community..

 ---